A graduate degree as a Nurse Educator prepares you for a leadership role in academia, staff development and the community as an educator.

-Completion of the program meets the educational requirements to be eligible for the National League for Nursing (NLN) Certified Nurse Educator (CNE) Certification Exam.
-There are four courses required for the program with a total of 12 credit hours.
+Completion of the certificate program meets the eligibility requirements for the National League for Nursing (NLN) Certified Nurse Educator (CNE) Certification Exam.
+There are five courses required for the program with a total of 12 credit hours.
 All courses must be completed within three years.

 - N5516 Curriculum Development (3 credit hours)

-- N5572NE Synthesis Practicum for Nurse Educators (3 credit hours – Preceptorship Course)
+- N5572NE Synthesis Practicum for Nurse Educators (3 credit hours precepted clinical course)